kotest/kotest-cookbook/README.md

 <br/>
 Fields such as timestamps, uuids, and auto-generated ids are commonly ignored in such tests.
 To accomplish that, we can customize `shouldBeEqualUsingFields` to provide non-default matchers for some fields or to ignore them altogether.
-For instance, the following code ignores `createdAt` field when comparing two objects:
+For instance, the following code ignores the `createdAt` field when comparing two objects:

 ```kotlin
 val box = Box(